-In the few weeks since heavy fighting broke out in the towns of Bor, Malakal, and Bentiu, the spreading violence in South Sudan has claimed the lives of more than 1,000 people and driven more than 240,000 people from their homes.
+In the few weeks since heavy fighting broke out in the towns of Bor, Malakal, and Bentiu, the spreading violence in South Sudan has claimed the lives of thousands of people and driven more than 395,000 people from their homes.
 Until there is progress on the urgently convened peace negotiations and political dialogue, there is potential for additional clashes and displacement.

-According to the United Nations (UN), approximately 60,000 people-or 30 percent of those internally displaced-have sought refuge in at least eight peacekeeping bases of the UN Mission in the Republic of South Sudan (UNMISS).
-The town of Bor-a strategic gateway to Juba-is caught in a desperate tug-of-war between fighting factions.
-Ongoing violence and looting have caused thousands to seek safety at one UNMISS base, where a lack of safe drinking water and poor sanitation risk the outbreak of disease.
-This is the same bleak reality being experienced in other South Sudanese towns, prompting desperate families to seek refuge at UNMISS bases in Malakal, Bentiu, Bor, Juba, Pariang, and Melu.
+According to the United Nations (UN), approximately 60,000 people-or 17 percent of those internally displaced-have sought refuge in 10 peacekeeping bases of the UN Mission in the Republic of South Sudan (UNMISS).
+The town of Bor -a strategic gateway to Juba-is caught in a desperate tug-of-war between fighting factions.
+As a result, humanitarian aid groups have struggled to reach those in need, and ongoing violence and looting have caused thousands to seek safety at one UNMISS base, where a lack of safe drinking water and poor sanitation raise the risk of outbreak of disease.
+This is the same bleak reality being experienced in other South Sudanese towns, prompting desperate families to seek refuge at UNMISS bases in Juba, Malakal, Bentiu, Pariang, Melut and Rumbek, in addition to Bor.